basakoral/INFOMVIS2023-2024/labs/week1/lab.md

 5. **Bootstrap Grid**

     Let's make use of bootstrap, shall we?
-Once of the most basic but at the same time most useful feature is bootstrap's grid system.
+One of the most basic but at the same time most useful features is bootstrap's grid system.
 Here's the link to the documentation: [https://getbootstrap.com/docs/5.2/layout/grid/](https://getbootstrap.com/docs/5.2/layout/grid/)

     Below, you will find an example of the bootstrap grid.
 It is important to understand the hierarchy that the grid system uses: A div-container, i.e. ```<div class="container">``` serves as a parent for one or more div-rows, i.e. ```<div class="row">```, while a div-row serves as the parent for multiple div-columns, i.e. ```<div class="col">```.
     ```